MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/admin-site-enhancements/README.md

 * **Disable All Updates**.
 Completely disable core, theme and plugin updates and auto-updates.
 Will also disable update checks, notices and emails.
 * **Disable Smaller Components**.
 Prevent smaller components from running or loading.
 Make the site more secure, load slightly faster and be more optimized for crawling by search engines.
   * Disable the **generator &lt;meta&gt; tag** in &lt;head&gt;, which discloses the WordPress version number.
 Older versions(s) might contain unpatched security loophole(s).
+  * Disable **version number** on static resource URLs referenced in &lt;head&gt;, which can disclose WordPress version number.
+Older versions(s) might contain unpatched security loophole(s).
   * Disable the **Windows Live Writer (WLW) manifest &lt;link&gt; tag** in &lt;head&gt;.
 The WLW app was discontinued in 2017.
   * Disable the **Really Simple Discovery (RSD) &lt;link&gt; tag** in &lt;head&gt;.
 It's not needed if your site is not using pingback or remote (XML-RPC) client to manage posts.
   * Disable the default **WordPress shortlink &lt;link&gt; tag** in &lt;head&gt;.
 Ignored by search engines and has minimal practical use case.
 Usually, a dedicated shortlink plugin or service is preferred that allows for nice names in the short links and tracking of clicks when sharing the link on social media.
   * Disable loading of **dashicons CSS and JS files** on the front-end for public site visitors.
   * Disable **emoji support for pages, posts and custom post types** on the admin and frontend.
 The support is primarily useful for older browsers that do not have native support for it.
 Most modern browsers across different OSes and devices now have native support for it.
+  * Disable **jQuery Migrate** script on the frontend, which should no longer be needed if your site uses modern theme and plugins.

 ### Security